Organizing Your Closet

 Revisit your maybe pile

 Once you’ve sorted everything out, revisit your maybe pile.
 Try on every article of clothing.
 Sometimes simply putting it on and seeing yourself in it may help sway you one way or another.
 After you’ve tried everything on, place the maybe items into a box and write the date on the outside.
 In 6 months, take the box out again.
 Whatever you haven’t worn from the box should be tossed or donated.
+If you plan to donate clothes in Pittsburgh, look into organizations like Goodwill, Thriftique, East End Community Thrift, or Red White and Blue Thrift.

 Clean your closet